 Description of "Figure 7-2 Garbage Collection Cycle Overview "

 The following list describes the phases, their pauses and the transition between the phases of the G1 garbage collection cycle in detail:

-Young-only phase: This phase starts with a few young-only collections that promote objects into the old generation.
+Young-only phase: This phase starts with a few Normal young collections that promote objects into the old generation.
 The transition between the young-only phase and the space-reclamation phase starts when the old generation occupancy reaches a certain threshold, the Initiating Heap Occupancy threshold.
-At this time, G1 schedules an Initial Mark young-only collection instead of a regular young-only collection.
+At this time, G1 schedules a Concurrent Start young collection instead of a Normal young collection.

-Initial Mark : This type of collection starts the marking process in addition to performing a regular young-only collection.
+Concurrent Start : This type of collection starts the marking process in addition to performing a Normal young collection.
 Concurrent marking determines all currently reachable (live) objects in the old generation regions to be kept for the following space-reclamation phase.
-While marking hasn’t completely finished, regular young collections may occur.
+While collection marking hasn’t completely finished, Normal young collections may occur.
 Marking finishes with two special stop-the-world pauses: Remark and Cleanup.

-Remark: This pause finalizes the marking itself, and performs global reference processing and class unloading.
-Between Remark and Cleanup G1 calculates a summary of the liveness information concurrently, which will be finalized and used in the Cleanup pause to update internal data structures.
+Remark: This pause finalizes the marking itself, performs global reference processing and class unloading, reclaims completely empty regions and cleans up internal data structures.
+Between Remark and Cleanup G1 calculates information to later be able to reclaim free space in selected old generation regions concurrently, which will be finalized in the Cleanup pause.

-Cleanup: This pause also reclaims completely empty regions, and determines whether a space-reclamation phase will actually follow.
-If a space-reclamation phase follows, the young-only phase completes with a single young-only collection.
+Cleanup: This pause determines whether a space-reclamation phase will actually follow.
+If a space-reclamation phase follows, the young-only phase completes with a single Prepare Mixed young collection.